-A must have jig for every woodworker.
-Due to the limited storage space I decided to build a mini version, with only one, but adjustable runner.
-I used plywood from my router table top as it wasn’t used very often.
+A must-have jig for every woodworker.
+Due to the limited storage space, I decided to build a mini version, with only one, but adjustable runner.
+I used plywood from my router tabletop as it wasn’t used very often.
 First I removed all the plastic caps and then the screws.

 Using my straight line jig I cut the runner to width.
 Sanding and drilling holes came next.
-The runner can be adjusted with 4 little screws that also prevent the sledge from popping out the slot.
+The runner can be adjusted with 4 little screws that also prevent the sledge from popping out of the slot.

 I finally found the perfect angle and cut some test pieces to make sure the sledge is accurate.

-Next step was to cut the excess off with my flush-cut saw and to round these edges with my belt sander.
+The next step was to cut the excess off with my flush-cut saw and to round these edges with my belt sander.

 That was easier than expected and didn’t take much time.

-After a light sanding it was ready to go!
+After a light sanding, it was ready to go!